Hugging Face: The Open-Source Heart of Modern AI

 November 7, 2025

 If you've worked with machine learning in the past few years, you've almost certainly used something built or hosted by Hugging Face.
-What started in 2016 as a chatbot app has become the world's largest open-source AI platform—hosting over 2.1 million models, 450,000+ datasets, and 560,000+ applications.
-With 8+ million developers and 1,000+ enterprise customers including Intel, Pfizer, Bloomberg, and eBay, Hugging Face has established itself as the definitive hub for collaborative AI development.
+What started in 2016 as a chatbot app has become the world's largest open-source AI platform—hosting 2 million+ models, 500,000+ datasets, and roughly 1 million Spaces (per Hugging Face's State of Open Source report, Spring 2026).
+With 13+ million users and over 2,000 paying enterprise customers including Intel, Pfizer, Bloomberg, and eBay, Hugging Face has established itself as the definitive hub for collaborative AI development.

 Today, Hugging Face isn't just transforming how we build language models—it's expanding into robotics, multimodal AI, and agentic systems, all while maintaining its core mission: making AI open, affordable, and accessible to everyone.